 - 1 cup coconut water

-- 1 knuckle size knob each of fresh ginger and turmeric peeled (use 1 tsp powdered turmeric if you can't find fresh)
+- 1 knuckle size knob each of fresh ginger and turmeric peeled (use 1 teaspoon powdered turmeric if you can't find fresh)

 - 1 cup ice use 2 cups ice if using fresh mango